NSO-developer/nso-gitbook/juniper-junos_nc/README-ned-settings.md

   certain top-nodes.
 The key of the list is the path to add (non-unique nodes must be prefixed with 'global' prefix, i.e. prefix from module).

-    - transaction extra-get-config-paths <path>
+    - extra-get-config-paths <path>

       - path <schema-path>

         Schema path to explicitly add to filter for get-config.

-## 2.2. ned-settings juniper-junos_nc transaction exclude-namespaces
+## 2.3. ned-settings juniper-junos_nc transaction exclude-namespaces
 --------------------------------------------------------------------

   This list can be used to filter out certain namespaces from the configuration (i.e. all nodes belonging to namespaces given in this list will be dropped from the config before sent to NSO).

-    - transaction exclude-namespaces <ns>
+    - exclude-namespaces <ns>

       - ns <namespace>

         Namespace to exclude (i.e. as it appears in the yang module).

-## 2.3. ned-settings juniper-junos_nc transaction inject-meta-data
+## 2.4. ned-settings juniper-junos_nc transaction inject-meta-data
 ------------------------------------------------------------------

   Inject tailf:meta-data extension into schema at given path, used for example to trigger xml